danielnuriyev/engineering-blog/min.md

 ## Trends

 Know the current tech trends.
-I propose that you become familiar with the following:
+At the moment these seem worthy:

 - 5G: learn how different it is from 4G, what new opportunities it opens
 - Quantum Computing: what it is on the physical level, how it can be used